richdayandnight/hugo-site/content/posts/a-simple-tutorial-on-how-to-document-your-python-project-using-sphinx-and-rinohtype.md

 name = "Rich Yap"

 +++
-# A Simple Tutorial on How to document your Python Project using Sphinx and Rinohtype

 > Documenting code is one of the tasks I really don’t want to do, but I’ll do it for the grades anyway.

 This is probably what you’ll hear from me when I was a first year computer science student.
 I found documenting code boring and useless as I already know what my code does and the only person who’ll probably read it is the professor checking it.